ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 In this example, the values of `Retry-After` and `RateLimit-Reset` reference the same moment, but this is not a requirement.

-The `429 Too Many Requests` HTTP status code is just used as an example.
+The 429 (Too Many Request) HTTP status code is just used as an example.

 Request: